The Church of Jesus Christ of Latter-day Saints: Humanitarian services

 The church also distributes money and aid to disaster victims worldwide.
-In 2005, the church partnered with Catholic Relief Services to provide aid to Niger.
+In 2017, the church partnered with Catholic Relief Services and other organizations to provide aid to several African and Middle Eastern nations.
 In 2010, it partnered with Islamic Relief to help victims of flooding in Pakistan.
-Latter-day Saint Charities (a branch of the church's welfare department) increased food production during the COVID-19 pandemic and donated healthcare supplies to 16 countries affected by the crisis.
+Latter-day Saint Charities increased the conversion of stockpiled raw foods into finished food products during the COVID-19 pandemic and donated healthcare supplies to 16 countries affected by the crisis.
 The church has donated $4 million to aid refugees fleeing from the 2022 Russian invasion of Ukraine.
-In 2022, the church gave $32 million to the United Nations World Food Programme, in its largest one-time donation to a humanitarian organization to that point.
+In 2022, the church gave $32 million to the United Nations World Food Programme, in its largest known one-time donation to a humanitarian organization so far.

-Discrimination and persecution

-The LDS Church and other churches within Mormonism have been the subject of discrimination and sometimes violent persecution.
-The most vocal and strident opposition occurred during the 19th century, particularly the forceful expulsion from Missouri and Illinois in the 1830s and 1840s, during the Utah War of the 1850s, and in the second half of the century.

-Violent persecution against the LDS Church occurred in the early 1830s in Missouri.
-Mormons quickly earned long-lasting enmity in the frontier communities, due to discordant cultural attitudes (including opposition to slavery in a slave state) and their practice of voting as a bloc (thus gaining significant political power).
-This enmity culminated in the Missouri Mormon War and Governor Boggs’ “extermination order.”

-Modern-day opposition to the church and Mormonism can broadly be divided into two separate strains of thought: the secular, and the religious.
-Secular criticism focuses primarily on refuting the church’s truth claims; religious opposition, led mostly by Evangelicals, argues that Mormonism is heretical or diabolical.

-In recent years, an increasing number of meetinghouses and other church facilities have been the targets of vandalism or arson.
-In 2022, the Orem Utah Temple was damaged by arson while under construction.

-Criticism and controversy
+Criticism and controversies

-The LDS Church has been subject to criticism and the subject of controversy since its early years in New York and Pennsylvania.

-Modern criticism of the church includes disputed factual claims, allegations of historical revisionism by the church, child sexual abuse, anti-gay teachings, racism, and sexism.
-Notable 20th-century critics include Jerald and Sandra Tanner and historian Fawn Brodie.
+Modern criticism of the church includes disputed claims, allegations of historical revisionism by the church, child sexual abuse, sexism, racism, and anti-LGBTQ+ teachings.
+Notable 20th-century critics included Jerald and Sandra Tanner and historian Fawn Brodie.

 Child sexual abuse

-The church has been criticized for a number of alleged abuses perpetrated by local church leadership.
-In other cases, church leaders have been criticized for allegedly failing to properly report abuse to law enforcement.
+The church has been criticized for a number of abuses allegedly perpetrated or covered up by local church leadership; several cases have been settled out of court.
+In other cases, church leaders have been criticized for: allegedly failing to report abuse to law enforcement; improperly invoking clergy–penitent privilege in so doing; and failing to keep records of sexual abuse claims which were reported through its Helpline phone number.